liam8888999/ErsatzTV-Filler/Docs.md

 # Documentation

+Themes

+Themes use hex colours without the leading #

 Channel-Offline

 On the first run a video for each channel will be created, this video will not have any information in it but must be used scheduled in the time when the channel is expected to be offline.